 Deep Soil Mixing

-Deep Soil Mixing by the JAFEC Deep Mixing Method (DMM) is an advanced Ground Improvement method in which cement (or other agents) is mixed with in-situ soil to form in-place soil-cement columns that increase the strength and reduce the compressibility of soft ground.
-The process produces a uniform soil-cement column with well defined geometry.
+Deep Soil Mixing by the JAFEC Deep Mixing Method (DMM) is an advanced Ground Improvement method in which cement (or other agents) is mixed with in-situ soil to form-in-place soil-cement columns that increase the strength and reduce the compressibility of soft ground.
+The process produces a uniform soil-cement column with well-defined geometry.
 Since DMM can be produced in dry or wet conditions, the method is a candidate for either on-land or off-shore projects.

-DMM can be used to stabilize ground for a variety of heavy on-land or marine structures.
+DMM can be used to stabilize the ground for a variety of heavy on-land or marine structures.
 It is an excellent method of producing permanent cut-off walls or seepage barriers and when bentonite is added to the grout mix extremely low permeability can be achieved.
-DMM is an excellent method of constructing both temporary and permanent excavation support walls, particularly in high ground water conditions.
+DMM is an excellent method of constructing both temporary and permanent excavation support walls, particularly in high groundwater conditions.
 The strength of soil-cement varies with soil type and mix design and can be tailored to the exact application and site condition.
 DMM can also be used to immobilize and/or fix contaminants and as a treatment system for chemical reduction and containment.

 - The most advanced Ground Improvement method to produce high-strength soil-cement with reliable engineering properties for support of high vertical and/or lateral loads.

 - Versatile in design and application.
 Soil-cement columns can be arranged in block, wall, or cell configurations to serve various needs.

 - Can be used on land or offshore for various soil types including clay, silt, sand, and gravel.